HNIdesu/SRPGStudioTranslate/README.md

 ### 2. Extract Text from `data.dts`

 Next, run the `fetch.py` script to extract all the text from the `data.dts` file in the game directory.
-This step generates a `database.db` file containing all the text.
+This step generates a `translation.pot` file containing all the text.

 ```bash
 python translate_tools.py fetch game_directory -r rva